jsatof/image-convolution/readme.md

 # Cuda Image Filters
 My implementations of a variety of filters and effects on images.
 It demonstrates what I have gathered in my endeavours in parallel GPU computing with the Nvidia CUDA toolkit.

+This project is run on my Linux machine.
+I have not programmed with portability in mind, so results on other operating systems are not guarenteed.

 ## Dependencies
 - CUDA Toolkit 10.1